 If your current injury has worsened your previous condition, your employer will still be responsible to pay the disability benefits and medical expenses involving the recent injury which caused your disability.

 The laws governing the preexisting injury condition claim are very complicated.
 You will need the help of a legal professional on workers’ compensation law in Philadelphia to help you.

 Why You Need The Help Of Our Legal Team?

 The workers’ compensation rules involving a preexisting work injury and a new on the job injury are somewhat different.

-Do you have any idea of the compensation benefits you are entitled to if you suffer from a temporary or a permanent work related injury which is linked to your preexisting condition?
-What if your new injury is not linked to your previous preexisting work injury condition?
+Do you have any idea of the compensation benefits you are entitled to if you suffer from a temporary or a permanent work-related injury which is linked to your preexisting condition?
+What if your new injury is not linked to your preexisting work injury condition?
 How much compensation are you entitled to?

-All these mind boggling and confusing questions are answered by our team of work injuries attorney in Philadelphia, who have years of experience to their credit and can guide you throughout the filing of a workers’ compensation claim.
+All of these mind-boggling and confusing questions are answered by our team of work injury attornies in Philadelphia who have years of experience to their credit and can guide you throughout the filing of a workers’ compensation claim.